XRPLF/clio/README.md

 ## Admin rights for requests

-By default clio checks admin privileges by IP address from request (only `127.0.0.1` is considered to be an admin).
+By default Clio checks admin privileges by IP address from request (only `127.0.0.1` is considered to be an admin).
 It is not very secure because the IP could be spoofed.
-For a better security `admin_password` could be provided in the `server` section of clio's config:
+For a better security `admin_password` could be provided in the `server` section of Clio's config:
 ```json
 "server": {
     "admin_password": "secret"
 }
 ```
-If the password is presented in the config, clio will check the Authorization header (if any) in each request for the password.
+If the password is presented in the config, Clio will check the Authorization header (if any) in each request for the password.
 The Authorization header should contain type `Password` and the password from the config, e.g. `Password secret`.
 Exactly equal password gains admin rights for the request or a websocket connection.

 ## Prometheus metrics collection

 Clio natively supports Prometheus metrics collection.
 It accepts Prometheus requests on the port configured in `server` section of config.
+By default Prometheus metrics are enabled and replies to `/metrics` are compressed.

+To disable compression and have human readable metrics add `"prometheus": { "enabled": true, "compress_reply": false }` to the Clio's config.
-Prometheus metrics are enabled by default.
-To disable it add `"prometheus": { "enabled": false }` to the config.
+To completely disable Prometheus metrics add `"prometheus": { "enabled": false }` to the Clio's config.

-It is important to know that clio responds to Prometheus request only if they are admin requests, so Prometheus should be configured to send admin password in header.
+It is important to know that Clio responds to Prometheus request only if they are admin requests.
+If you are using admin password feature, the same password should be provided in the Authorization header of Prometheus requests.
 There is an example of docker-compose file, Prometheus and Grafana configs in [examples/infrastructure](examples/infrastructure).

 ## Using clang-tidy for static analysis